Giona2/3D-Printing-Hub/README.md

 - Raspberry Pi model 3 or later
   - USB-C to USB-C power cable
   - HDMI micro cord and monitor (if you do not have a touchscreen display)
+  - USB-A to whatever your printer uses for a USB connection
 - MicroSD card
 - USB/Bluetooth Keyboard (I tested this installation with a USB keyboard, so bluetooth instructions will be limited)
 - Computer with RPi Imager installed